 What's in Retirement for First Timers?

 Ready or not, here we come might best describe how most of us approach retirement.
-An excerpt from the introduction:
+An excerpt from the introduction for Retirement for First Timers:

 “Imagine a small Cessna airplane on its final approach, with you in the captain’s seat!